remap/ndn-pi/README.md

    Called when a command interest fails verification.
 The most common reasons for failing verification are invalid signatures, and unsigned interests being sent when signed interests are expected.
 The default implementation logs the failure.

-Other useful methods are:

 * getSerial
 ```python
     def getSerial(self)
 ```
    Reads the Raspberry Pi serial number from /proc/cpuinfo.
-Useful if you need some identifier to distinguish Raspberry Pis with the same node name.
+You may override this to provide some other unique id for your Raspberry Pis or even individual IotNodes.

 ------